 You could, but it’s really not a fun thing to do and I don’t think it’s necessary.
 You can achieve a similar result by roasting it briefly at a high temperature, then lowering the heat and continuing to roast until the meat is cooked.

-At what temperature do you cook a leg of lamb?
+At what temperature do you cook it?

 I start at 425°F for 15 minutes to brown the fat cap.
 Then, I lower the oven temperature to 375°F and continue roasting until the meat is medium-rare.